Faculty Biographies

 Aman Chauhan, MD

-Dr. Chauhan, earned his medical degree from the Kasturba Medical College in Manipal, Karnataka, India, followed by a dual residency in internal medicine and pediatrics at Louisiana State University in New Orleans.
+Aman Chauhan, MD, earned his medical degree from the Kasturba Medical College in Manipal, Karnataka, India, followed by a dual residency in internal medicine and pediatrics at Louisiana State University in New Orleans.
 Dr. Chauhan completed his fellowship in hematology and oncology at the University of Kentucky, especially focusing on neuroendocrine tumor (NETs).
 Additionally, Dr. Chauhan completed a Cancer Therapy Evaluation Program (CTEP) physician externship at the National Cancer institute (NCI) that focused on designing clinical trials and clinical research projects.
 His clinical interests include treating NETs, including carcinoid tumors, high-grade neuroendocrine carcinomas, and small and large cell neuroendocrine carcinoma.
-Dr Chauhan leads the University of Miami Neuroendocrine Cancer Program and he is national principal investigator on several investigator-initiated neuroendocrine cancer theranostics clinical trials.
-He has authored over 80 scientific publications and book chapters and has received career development awards from National Cancer Institute.
-Dr. Chauhan also serves on AJCC and ASCO NET guideline committees and is an active member of NANETS communication committee.
+Dr Chauhan leads the University of Miami Neuroendocrine Cancer Program and co-leads Sylvester Theranostics Drug Development Program.
+He is national principal investigator on several investigator initiated neuroendocrine cancer clinical trials.
+He has authored over 70 scientific publications and book chapters and has received career development award from NCI CTEP.
+Dr Chauhan also serves on AJCC and ASCO NET guideline committees and is an active member of NANETS communication committee.
 Dr. Chauhan is board certified in internal medicine and medical oncology.
 He is a member of the American Society of Clinical Oncology as well as the American Association of Cancer Research and the North American Neuroendocrine Tumor Society.

 Sant P. Chawla, MD